miramiramir/jam/README.md

 ## Run

 After setting up the `config.json` and `hosts` file, Jam is ready to go.
-To run Jam, simply use the command `npm run start` in the console.
+To run Jam, simply use the command `npm start` in the console.

 Now you can login and play!